-2) Engage Shoppers After the Weekend is Over
+2) Engage With Shoppers After The Holiday Weekend Is Over

 By partnering with local businesses, you can provide unique deals that shoppers will have a hard time passing up.
 And this way, you don’t have to risk low profit margins.
 In fact, you can still sell products at regular price or even at a premium.